Plumsail/orgchart-docs/source/general/what-is-wfe-server.rst

 You may need to calculate number of WFE servers in your SharePoint farm to purchase correct number of licenses.

-SharePoint WFE server usually has “Microsoft SharePoint Foundation Web Application” service started.
+SharePoint WFE server usually has "Microsoft SharePoint Foundation Web Application" service started.
-You can check it in SharePoint Central Administration: :code:`Central Administration > System Settings > Manage services on server.`
+You can check it in SharePoint Central Administration: **Central Administration** > **System Settings** > **Manage services on server**.
 In the :code:`Services on server` page, select server and check if the service is started.
 If it’s started, the selected server is acting as a web front-end server.